-On the surface, the Digital Transformation Directive sets out clear strategic.
-HO level intent for digital transformation objectives.
-This includes the establishment of the Defence-X programme which will be leader led to improve operational effectiveness of the digital journey.
-However, on closer inspection this activity is limited to business processes only and does not address any of the CAF operational demands.
+On the surface, the Digital Transformation Directive sets out clear strategic, HQ level intent for digital transformation objectives.30 This includes the establishment of the Defence-X programme which will be leader led to improve operational effectiveness of the digital journey.31 However, on closer inspection this activity seems to be limited to business processes only and does not address any of the CAF operational demands.
 As such, it is unclear who or when this will become a prioritised programme to support operations.
-More notably, the directive states that there will be up to \$1bn invested over the next 10 years to deliver a 'digital led CAF by 2030' however the procurement Defence-X programme does not commence programme initiation, or allocation of funding, until at least 2025.
-This is arguably a very ambitious target for the CAF, whom as a force remains heavily reliant on day-to-day paper processes which are dictated by higher level policy; all of which are processes that must be streamlined prior to digitising and moving forward to using digital for data prediction purposes and beyond.
-And while outside of scope of this paper, this is further compounded by the CAF procurement process which is not designed to support agile-technology growth, requiring challenge to the processes from the most senior CAF level to meet these timeframes.
-The Defence-X programme is also reliant upon establishing governance offices, by September 2023 as set out in the directive for digital transformation.
+More notably, the directive states that there will be up to \$1bn invested over the next 10 years to deliver a 'digital led CAF by 2030' although the procurement Defence-X programme does not commence programme initiation, or allocation of funding, until at least 2025.
+32 This is arguably a very ambitious target for the CAF, whom as a force remains heavily reliant on day-to-day paper processes which are dictated by higher level policy; all of which are processes that must be streamlined prior to digitising and moving forward to using digital for data prediction purposes and beyond.
+And while outside of scope of this paper, this is further compounded by the CAF procurement process which is not designed to support agile-technology growth, 33 requiring challenge to the processes from the most senior CAF level to meet these timeframes.
+The Defence-X programme is also reliant upon establishing governance offices by September 2023 as set out in the directive for digital transformation.
 Yet, with a currently inexperienced digital workforce, and a reluctance of the CAF to call upon industry partnerships and skillsets, the ability of the Digital Transformation Directive to gain meaningful momentum in the short term could be quickly diminished.

 Reflecting upon the deployed digital scenario, by implementation and suitable funding of the CAF Digital Campaign Plan and Digital Transformation Directive, the CAF can begin to make significant changes at all levels of strategic, operational, and tactical business and operations.
 With a digitised and integrated with industry approach the monitoring of aspects such as logistics will allow the CAF to better predict and track movement of equipment, calling upon spares 'just-in-time' and reducing the forward footprint of equipment.
 The number of HR and logistics personnel would be dramatically reduced due to streamlined digital processes, allowing most of the support activity to instead be conducted from Canada or the NATO HQ.
 Capabilities such as aircraft support and personnel will no longer be restricted due to HR or logistics personnel taking precedence, and in parallel benefitting from improved equipment safety due to better data forecasting and improved links with industry.
-Finally, satisfying the Government of Canada's key driver, as well as the motivation of the Canadian public, the number of personnel deployed on operations will be reduced while still achieving the same, if not improved, operational objectives which are matched to meet the security threats presented.
+Finally, satisfying the Government of